Juliet-07/E-Cashier/README.md

 todo

 1. redirecting {initiator and authorizer} (done)
-2. render name of users in respective pages
+2. render name of users in respective pages(done)
 3. build authorizer flow.
-4. save payment item detials to local storage and use accross pages.
+4. save payment item detials to local storage and use accross pages(done).
-5. build select payment items dropdown as a component
+5. build select payment items dropdown as a component (done)
 6. render payment detials in the form (done)
 7. submit to database using shina's api
+8. display error when reference number isn't validated
+9. multi select in dropdown